MicrosoftDocs/dynamics365smb-docs/business-central/ui-get-started-layouts.md

 ## <a name="decide"></a>Decide what type of layout you want

 The first thing when creating a layout is to decide which [layout type](ui-manage-report-layouts.md#layout-types) you want.
 You can choose either Word, Excel, or RDLC.
-The layout type will depend on how you want the generated report to look.
+The layout type depends on how you want the generated report to look.
 Plus, it depends on your knowledge of application software for creating the layouts, like Word, Excel, and SQL Server Report Builder.

 <!--
 * The process for setting up Word, Excel, and RDLC layouts on reports is the same.
 The main difference is in the way you modify the layouts.
 Excel and Word layouts are typically easier to create and modify than RDLC layouts because you use Word and Excel.
 RDLC report layouts are modified by using SQL Server Report builder, which targets more advanced users.-->